-- Use DvL XP Armour (if you have it)!
+- Use DvL XP Armour (if you have it, YES it still works)!

-- Join a Guild that has max XP boost (+ has an increase XP Perk running!)
+- Join a Guild that has a max XP boost (+ has an increase XP Perk running!)

-- Consider deactiviating some or all of your Strongholds to reduce your Stronghold Conquest Point Bonus
+- Consider deactivating some or all of your Strongholds to reduce your Stronghold Conquest Point Bonus.

 *On the PTS currently, you can not enter Operations until you are Level 80.

-Let me explain further why it is important to do Conquest.
-In terms of gear progression, everyone's bread and butter is going to be Conquest.
-Conquest Gear is going to be a fast way, initially, to get gear and increase your Item Rating compared to other pathways.
+Conquest is a fast way, initially, to get gear and increase your Item Rating compared to other pathways.
 Completing Conquest on one character will reward you with enough Medal of Commendation (200) to buy a full set of 320 gear.
 This will mean in turn that when you are doing your preferred content, you will be able to skip a couple of Item Rating Level levels (will vary depending on the content, see Item Rating Tables).
 You'll want to do Conquest on five characters to max out your Medal of Commendations each week.

 Set Bonus Implants

-Once you've gotten you're a full set of 320 Conquest Gear, it is important to work towards getting your Set Bonus Implants as quickly as possible.
-This will mean you'll have two pieces of gear you'll be able to get max rating Implant drops on, from content your doing, to use on your alts.
-It will also slightly narrow down the choice of gear you get from Requisition Caches as you progress to 326 Item Rating.
+Once you've got a full set of 320 Conquest Gear, it is important to work towards getting your Set Bonus Implants as quickly as possible.
+It will slightly narrow down the gear (type) drops you will get from Requisition Caches as you progress to 326 Item Rating.
 Don't worry about upgrading your Set Bonuses until the rest of your gear is 326.

 Personal Conquest Requisitions